logto-io/logto/packages/connector-aliyun-dm/README.md

 2. Go to the "Sender Addresses" (发信地址) or "Email Tags" (邮件标签) tab you just visited from the [DM admin console page](https://dm.console.aliyun.com/), you can find _Sender Address_ or _Email Tag_ easily.
 3. Fill out the Aliyun DM Connector settings:
     - Fill out the `accessKeyId` and `accessKeySecret` fields with access key pairs you've got from step 1.
     - Fill out the `accountName` and `fromAlias` field with "Sender Address" and "Email Tag" which were found in step 2.
 All templates will share this signature name.
+(You can leave `fromAlias` blank as it is OPTIONAL.)
     - You can add multiple DM connector templates for different cases.
 Here is an example of adding a single template:
         - Fill out the `subject` field, which will work as title of the sending email.
         - Fill out the `content` field with arbitrary string-type contents.
 Do not forget to leave `{{code}}` placeholder for random passcode.